Chinatown, San Francisco: Chinatown Community Development Center

 Chinatown Community Development Center is an organization formed in 1977 after the merger of the Chinatown Resource center and the Chinese Community Housing Corporation.
 The organization was started by Gordon Chin, who served as executive director since 1977 until he was succeeded by the organization's Deputy Director Rev. Norman Fong on October 1, 2011.
 The organization advocates and provides services to San Francisco's Chinatown.
 They have also started many groups, Adopt-An-Alleyway Youth Empowerment Project being the most notable, and have been involved with many tenant programs.

 Media and politics

+SF Mayor Willie Brown attends a Chinese New Year Celebration in Chinatown (1999).

 In the citywide Board of Supervisors elections, Chinatown forms part of District Three and in 2014 accounted for 44% of both registered voters and ballots cast.

+The Chinese World (1892–1970), in three floors of the building at 736 Grant, was the oldest Chinese language paper in the United States.

-The two main newspapers read among residents are Sing Tao Daily and World Journal.
+The Sing Tao Daily and World Journal are the two main newspapers read among residents.

-SF Mayor Willie Brown attends a Chinese New Year Celebration in Chinatown (1999).